mddunlap924/G2Net_Spectrogram-Classification/README.md

-This is code [I](https://www.kaggle.com/dunlap0924) developed for the [Kaggle G2Net Gravitational Wave Competition](https://www.kaggle.com/c/g2net-gravitational-wave-detection/overview).
+This is code [I (i.e., Myles Dunlap)](https://www.kaggle.com/dunlap0924) developed for the [Kaggle G2Net Gravitational Wave Competition](https://www.kaggle.com/c/g2net-gravitational-wave-detection/overview).
 Thanks to teammates [Johnny Lee](https://www.kaggle.com/wuliaokaola), [Alex](https://www.kaggle.com/lihuajing), and [Coolz](https://www.kaggle.com/cooolz) we were able to finish in 10th position out of 1,219 teams (i.e., [top 1%](https://www.kaggle.com/dunlap0924)) through creative problem solving and advanced solutions.

 The objective of this competition was to determine if a linear sine-sweep signal, also referred to as a chirp waveform, was either present or not in a data instance.
 The challenge is that the chirp waveform would have a very low signal-to-noise ratio (SNR) and frequency content could change between data instances.
 SNR is one, if not the most, informative measures of signal detectability.
 Fundamentally, this competition was a multi-channel signal detection challenge.